vanHeemstraPublications/dev-to/articles/hello_pico_workflow_series/episode-06.md

 ---
-title: "🏠 The Manifold Runtime"
+title: "Hello Pico Workflow 🏠 Ep.6"
 series: "Hello Pico Workflow"
 part: 6
 organization: "the-software-s-journey"
 tags: [open-engineering, pico, manifold, fastapi, python]
 ---

-## 🏠 The Manifold Runtime
+## Episode 6: The Manifold Runtime

 Up to now, everything's lived at the command line — `cargo test`, a one-off Python REPL session.
 This episode is where Python stops being a script and becomes a *host environment*: something long-running, reachable over HTTP, that other systems can actually talk to.
 That host is Manifold.